bensheldon/good_job/README.md

 Upgrading between minor versions (e.g. v1.4 to v1.5) should not introduce breaking changes, but can introduce new deprecation warnings and database migration warnings.

 Database migrations introduced in minor releases are _not required_ to be applied until the next major release.
-If you would like apply newly introduced migrations immediately, assert `GoodJob.migrated?` in your application's test suite.
+If you would like to apply newly introduced migrations immediately, assert `GoodJob.migrated?` in your application's test suite.

 To perform upgrades to the GoodJob database tables: